 You should choose an engagement ring based on the tastes of the person who’ll be wearing it.
 The 4 C’s (cut, colour, clarity and carat) are good to keep in mind but what matters is that your partner will love the ring and enjoy wearing it for the rest of their life.

 Try to find out what your significant other’s tastes in jewellery are before you go ring shopping.
-If you’ve already discussed getting married you can outright ask or even bring them ring shopping with you.
+If you’ve already discussed getting married you can outright ask or even bring them to a ring shop.

 However, if you’d prefer to keep everything a secret then pay attention to the jewellery they typically wear and consider asking their closest friends and family for their input.